UnaizaZafar/dashboard-nextjs-shadcn/README.md

 # 📊 Next.js Dashboard (Task 2)

 A responsive dashboard built with **Next.js (App Router)**, **TypeScript**, **TailwindCSS**, and **shadcn/ui**.
-The dashboard displays KPI cards, a data table, and an integrated Google Map using data fetched from a public API.
+The dashboard displays KPI cards, chart, a data table, and an integrated Google Map using data fetched from a public API.

 ---